FFmpeg/FFV1/ffv1.md

    - Media type registration as described in (#media-type-definition).

-# Appendixes

-## Decoder implementation suggestions
+# Appendix A: Multi-theaded decoder implementation suggestions

-### Multi-threading Support and Independence of Slices

 The FFV1 bitstream is parsable in two ways: in sequential order as described in this document or with the pre-analysis of the footer of each slice.
 Each slice footer contains a slice\_size field so the boundary of each slice is computable without having to parse the slice content.
 That allows multi-threading as well as independence of slice content (a bitstream error in a slice header or slice content has no impact on the decoding of the other slices).